What do you get when you mix design students, recycled textiles and a passion for the planet? The Upcycled Design Competition!

 Participants must be enrolled in one of the Wilson School of Design’s (WSD) seven design programs as a full-time student.

-Must be interested in exploring upcycled design concepts to potentially solve or respond to modern day textile waste problems.
+Must be interested in exploring upcycled design concepts to potentially solve or respond to modern day problems.

 Participants must create an upcycled design concept with the annual theme in mind.

-2021/22 Theme: Awareness.
+2024 Theme: Gaia.
 Are you passionate about a particular issue?
 Then use your design to create awareness for that topic.
 Make your audience think, maybe spark some debate or discussion.

 Design and build an upcycled creation.
 Concepts include but are not limited to: garments, soft products, art pieces, interior design products, zero or minimal waste designs, etc. Handwork such as quilting, weaving, knitting, crocheting of fabrics and/or materials could be options to create new materials from existing ones.